meggyedes/edugame/docs/projectOverview/projectOverview.md

-# Milo van Zee – Character Documentation

-## 🌊 Character Overview

-**Name:** Milo van Zee
-**Age:** 16-18 years old
-**Role:** Young Adventurer, Explorer
-**Personality:** Curious, brave, cheerful, quick-thinking, resourceful.
-Milo inspires others with his enthusiasm and sense of adventure.
-He loves exploring, observing animals, and documenting the wonders of nature.

----

-## 🧭 Storyline

-Milo van Zee sets out on a long-awaited sea voyage, searching for excitement beyond the familiar world.
-A violent storm destroys his ship, leaving him stranded on a mysterious, uncharted island with only his journal, his camera, and an unbroken will to survive.

-Days turn into weeks, and he learns to live among the island’s secrets—strange animals, hidden wonders, and challenges that test his courage.
-When he is finally rescued, he returns home forever changed.
-Inspired by his adventure, he decides to travel the world, seeking new discoveries and unforgettable experiences.

-This marks the beginning of Milo’s greatest adventure—a journey filled with curiosity, courage, and the desire to inspire others with his stories.

----

-## 👀 Appearance

-- **Hair:** Light brown, slightly messy, windswept
-- **Eyes:** Bright green, sparkling with curiosity
-- **Skin:** Sun-kissed from outdoor adventures
-- **Clothing:**
-  - Light, short-sleeved explorer’s shirt with pockets
-  - Comfortable khaki shorts
-  - Lightweight olive-green jacket tied around waist
-- **Footwear:** Sturdy brown sandals (sometimes barefoot on sandy shores)
-- **Accessories:**
-  - Brown leather satchel for journal and tools
-  - Adventure hat with floppy brim
-  - Camera on a strap around his neck
-  - Optional rope bracelet or travel charm

-**Overall Look:** Milo is a young, energetic explorer whose practical yet playful outfit makes him ready for any adventure.
-His tools, hair, and sparkling eyes all convey curiosity and a love for discovery.

----

-## 🎯 Skills & Traits

-- Observation and nature documentation
-- Quick thinking and problem-solving
-- Resourcefulness in survival situations
-- Friendly, inspiring, and curious personality

----

 # Project Overview

 The goal of this project is to create a simple browser-based, TypeScript-powered world adventure game for Dutch children aged 9–12, where the player follows **Milo van Zee**, a curious young explorer, traveling the globe to discover and photograph animals in their natural habitats.
 The game should educate children in a subtle, interactive way—through exploration, observation, and pattern recognition—without quizzes or question-based tasks.
 Scientific facts, animal behaviors, habitats, and environmental concepts will be integrated naturally into the gameplay through interactive exploration, in-game visuals, and narrative storytelling.